 In The First Heretic temporally displaced Word Bearers witnessing the creation of the primarchs contemplate pre-emptively killing the XI primarch to avoid the (implied) bloodshed that will happen when the legion is purged.

-Hastur Sejanus also has strong elements of this in Horus Rising and False Gods.
+Hastur Sejanus has strong elements of this in Horus Rising and False Gods.

-Praetorian Guard - The Custodes killed by Horus in False Gods.
-Mortarion's Deathshroud, too, in Flight of the Eisenstein.
-And Fulgrim's Phoenix Guard, and Ferrus Manus's Morlocks, and Rogal Dorn's Templars...
-It seems most of the Primarchs (though by no means all, Horus doesn't, for instance) have some form of Honour/Praetorian Guard.
+Praetorian Guard: It seems most of the Primarchs (though by no means all, Horus doesn't, for instance) have some form of Honour/Praetorian Guard.

-Calth, in Know No Fear, is technically a victory for the Ultramarines, in that they still exist, but they had to really bleed for it.
+n Know No Fear, Calth is technically a victory for the Ultramarines because they survived, but they had to really bleed for it.

 Played straight with Roboute Guilliman in Know No Fear.
 When learns that Lorgar deliberately orchestrated the Campanile crash, Guilliman informs his subordinates that the Macragge's Honour is going straight for the Fidelitas Lex.
 When he's called on it, Guilliman tells Gage that he knows that it's tactically dangerous to try and board the enemy's flagship this early, he just doesn't care.

 Roboute Guilliman in Know No Fear.
-The stoic master of warfare as a science goes absolutely insane on Word Bearers trying to board his flagship, beating them to death with nothing but his Power Fists.
-While on the hull of the ship without wearing a helmet.
+The stoic master of warfare as a science goes absolutely wild on Word Bearers trying to board his flagship, beating them to death with nothing but his bare fists.
+That's right, no Gauntlets of Ultramar!
+He does all this while on the hull of the ship without wearing a helmet.